scrapy/scrapy/docs/topics/selectors.rst

    .. method:: xpath(xpath)

-       Call the :meth:`CSSSelector.xpath` method for all :class:`CSSSelector` objects in this list and return their results flattened, as a new :class:`CSSSelectorList`.
+       Call the :meth:`CSSSelectorMixin.xpath` method for all
+       :class:`CSSSelectorMixin` objects in this list and return their results flattened, as a new :class:`CSSSelectorList`.

-       ``xpath`` is the same argument as the one in :meth:`CSSSelector.xpath`
+       ``xpath`` is the same argument as the one in :meth:`CSSSelectorMixin.xpath`

    .. method:: get(attr)

-       Call the :meth:`CSSSelector.get` method for all :class:`CSSSelector` objects in this list and return their results flattened, as a new :class:`CSSSelectorList`.
+       Call the :meth:`CSSSelectorMixin.get` method for all
+       :class:`CSSSelectorMixin` objects in this list and return their results flattened, as a new :class:`CSSSelectorList`.

-       ``attr`` is the same argument as the one in :meth:`CSSSelector.get`
+       ``attr`` is the same argument as the one in :meth:`CSSSelectorMixin.get`

    .. method:: text(all=False)

-       Call the :meth:`CSSSelector.text` method for all :class:`CSSSelector` objects in this list and return their results flattened, as a new :class:`CSSSelectorList`.
+       Call the :meth:`CSSSelectorMixin.text` method for all
+       :class:`CSSSelectorMixin` objects in this list and return their results flattened, as a new :class:`CSSSelectorList`.

-       ``all`` is the same argument as the one in :meth:`CSSSelector.text`
+       ``all`` is the same argument as the one in :meth:`CSSSelectorMixin.text`

 HtmlCSSSelector objects
 -----------------------